15532th/avtdl/README.md

 Livestreams on Twitcasting are particularly sensitive to network connection latency, and recording file might often end up missing fragments if connection is not good enough or server is under high load.
 Using lower quality might help.

 Ongoing livestreams also can be downloaded with [yt-dlp](https://github.com/yt-dlp/yt-dlp).
-When specifying quality other than `best`, note that not every quality code is available on every stream and it is better to always specify `best` as a fallback option.
+When specifying quality other than `best`, note that not every quality code is available on every stream, and it is better to always specify `best` as a fallback option.

 Another tool for downloading livestreams only is [TwcLazer](https://github.com/HoloArchivists/TwcLazer).
 It uses different download method compared to yt-dlp, so one might serve as alternative to another when something breaks due to changes on server side.